 Conversely, he said the deals with Novartis strengthened two of GSK's core businesses: vaccines, given in more than 2 million shots every day, and consumer health, where the company will take the lead in running a business worth about $10 billion in annual revenue with the Swiss group.

 The deals were another step in his strategy of focusing on areas of strength, he said, moving further away from the monolithic model of drugs companies that tried to do everything.

 After the deal, GSK will get 70 percent of sales from its franchises in respiratory, HIV, vaccines and consumer health.

 Novartis said it would start a separate sale process for its flu business immediately, which was not part of the GSK deal.

-Eli Lilly will have the world's No.2 animal health business by revenue in the wake of its deal with Novartis.
-It said it would fund the transaction with $3.4 billion of cash and $2 billion of loans and expected cost savings of about $200 million per year within three years of closing the deal.
+Lilly said it would fund its animal health transaction with $3.4 billion of cash and $2 billion of loans, and it expected cost savings of about $200 million per year within three years of closing the deal.

-BofA Merrill Lynch advised Lilly, while Goldman Sachs Group Inc advised Novartis on the animal health deal.
-GSK said Lazard and Zaoui & Co. were acting as its joint financial advisers.
+Bank of America Merrill Lynch advised Lilly, while Goldman Sachs Group Inc advised Novartis on the animal health deal.
+GSK said Lazard and Zaoui & Co were its joint financial advisers.

-(Additional reporting by Alice Baghdjian and Ben Hirschler.
-Writing by Caroline Copley.; Editing by Noah Barkin and Mark Potter)
+(Additional reporting by Alice Baghdjian, Ben Hirschler, Anjuli Davies, Ransdell Pierson and PJ Huffstutter.
+Writing by Caroline Copley; Editing by Noah Barkin, Mark Potter and Lisa Von Ahn)